CodeDocHub/landingpage-build/README.md

 # It is even easier to add a comment

 1. Open a file on vscode with doclin installed.
 2. Highlight a piece of code and click 'Add Comment'.
-There are three ways add a comment:
+There are three ways to add a comment:
     - Use the 'Add Comment' button on the bottom-left status bar.
     - Or, right-click on vscode and click 'Add Comment.'
     - Or, use 'CTRL + SHIFT + P' and type in 'Add Comment'.